 No. Corporations and governments generally don’t have access to your computer and web browser, which they would need to install Web Historian.
 However, your employer often does have such access, particularly if they own your computer.
 Web Historian could be used by an employer who already has access to your computer and web browser, but there are other tools built for this purpose that they might use as well.
 Similarly, if your computer is seized by law enforcement they could possibly use Web Historian if they gain access to your browser, but they would more likely use other tools built for law enforcement purposes.

-In general the browsing history on your computer that Web Historian accesses to create your visualizations is not the best way for corporations or governments to get the information they might want about your web browsing.
+In general, the browsing history on your computer that Web Historian accesses to create your visualizations is not the best way for corporations or governments to get the information they might want about your web browsing.
 Tracking cookies, proxy servers, key loggers and other types of malware are all potentially superior sources of data for tracking individuals web use, since, as mentioned above, you can delete your entire browsing history at any time, and sites browsed in “incognito/private” mode are not recorded in your history.

 Web Historian does not advance the more sophisticated tracking technologies used by the most powerful actors in society.
-It does endeavor to give individuals more insight into some of the data they are creating.
+It does endeavor to give individuals more insight into some of the digital trace data they are creating.

 Can I use Web Historian to “spy” on the web browsing of other people?

 Only if you already have access to use the person’s computer and web browser.
 As explained in previous questions, Web Historian uses data that is on your computer and doesn’t use the internet at all unless you opt-in to the research project.
 Web Historian does not give anyone access to browsing history information that they don’t already have access to through the history functions already within the browser (to see the data Web Historian uses on Chrome press Command+Y (Mac) or Control+Y (PC) or go to the menu History > Show Full History).